SOTIF-SE/SOTIFA/README.md

 Importantly, while our system is not formally verified, this theoretical result ensures that, under reasonable conditions on the learning model (i.e., small \(\theta\)-dependence and \(\gamma\)-shrinkage), our sampling procedure is not arbitrary and will identify unsafe behaviors with high probability if they exist within the accessible search space.
 In practice, we have demonstrated this capability in ADS, exhibiting continuous behavior in a complex and uncertain environment.

-[^erv-footnote]: The EUCA Risk Value (ERV), previously named Hazard Confidence Value (HCV), serves as a confidence metric in identifying hazardous scenarios associated with each EUCA.
-Since the manuscript also uses the term “hazard” in other contexts, the original name could cause confusion.
-We therefore renamed the metric to better reflect its purpose.

 [Yu et al., 2016]: Yang Yu, Hong Qian, and Yi-Qi Hu. *Derivative-free optimization via classification*.
 In: Proceedings of the AAAI Conference on Artificial Intelligence, Vol. 30, No. 1.
 2016.